 Urban traffic analysis and control is a problem of such a complexity that it is difficult to be analyzed with traditional analytical methods.
-Modeling and simulation techniques, instead, have shown a certain degree of success, and they have been gaining popularity as an analysis tool.
+Modeling and simulation techniques, instead, have showed a certain degree of success, and they have been gaining popularity as analysis tool.
 Simulation permits studying particular problems using virtual experimentation.

 We have developed a toolkit for modeling and simulation of traffic in urban centers.
 This project followed a rigorous approach that we introduce here.
 The first stage was devoted to define and validate a high level specification language representing city sections [1].
 This language, called ATLAS (Advanced Traffic LAnguage Specifications) focuses on the detailed specification of traffic behavior.
-The models are represented as cell spaces, allowing elaborate study of traffic flow according to the shape of a city section and its transit attributes.
+The models are represented as cell spaces, allowing elaborate study of traffic flow according with the shape of a city section and its transit attributes.
 A static view of the city section can be easily described, including definitions for traffic signs, traffic lights, etc. A modeler can concentrate in the problem to solve, instead of being in charge of defining a complex simulation.

 The constructions defined in this language are mapped into DEVS [2] and Cell-DEVS models [3].
 DEVS provides high performance for discrete-event systems simulation [4].
 Similar results were obtained for Cell-DEVS models [5].
 It also provides a formal framework that can be used to validate and verify the models.
-This approach permits us to reuse the models created and integrate with others using different formalisms (for instance, using Petri Nets or Finite State Machines to specify the behavior of traffic lights or railway controllers).
+Using this approach permits us to reuse the models created, that can be integrated with other using different formalisms (for instance, using Petri Nets or Finite State Machines to specify the behavior of traffic lights or railway controllers).

-A real system modeled using the DEVS formalism can be described as being composed of several submodels.
+A real system modeled using the DEVS formalism can be described as composed of several submodels.
 Each of them can be behavioral (atomic) or structural (coupled).
+Each of these basic models consist of a time base, inputs, states, outputs and functions to compute the next states and outputs.
+Coupled models can be integrated into a model hierarchy, allowing the reuse of created and tested models, enhancing the security of the simulations, reducing the testing time and improving productivity.
 A DEVS atomic model is described as:

-$$M = \langle X, S, Y, \delta{int}, \delta{ext}, \lambda, D \rangle$$
+$$M = \langle I, X, S, Y, \delta{int}, \delta{ext}, \lambda, D \rangle$$

-Here, X is the input events set, S is the state set, and Y is the output events set.
-We also use four functions: δ{int} manages internal transitions, δ{ext} external transitions, λ the outputs, and D, the lifetime of a state.
+Here, I is the model's interface, X is the input events set, S is the state set, and Y is the output events set.
+We also use four functions: dint manages internal transitions, $\mathbf{d}{ext}$ external transitions, $\mathbf{l}$ the outputs, and D, the lifetime of a state.
 The interface is composed of input and output ports to communicate with other models.
 Each port is defined as a pair, including a port name and its type.
 The input external events (those coming from other models) are received in input ports.
+The model specification defines the behavior of the external transition function under such inputs.
+Each state has an associated duration time.
+When this time is consumed, the internal transition function is activated to produce internal state changes.
+The internal state can be used to provide model outputs sent through the output ports.
+They are sent by the output function, which executes before the internal transition.